Emily sat cross-legged on

 "Don't kill him!" shouted Emily to the others.

-They stood for a moment and listened to violent scratching against the inside of the cupboard door.
-"So, what do we do now?" asked Dorian.
+They all stood for a moment and listened to violent scratching against the inside of the cupboard door.
+"When you say a werewolf 'got' you, you really should specify whether its a bite or not," said Dorian.
+"Same for zombies and vampries."

-The beast turned its head to see Gwen charging her magic implants.
-The metal studs on her hands glowed red until the light was too bright to look at.
+The diamond of metal studs on Gwen's hands glowed red until the light was too bright to look at.
 She braced herself and unleashed a massive blast of energy that launched the werewolf off of Odysseus and through a door behind it.

 Gwen stumbled forward and helped Odysseus up.
 "Now we're even."